-Schedule M-3 is effective for any tax year ending on or after December 31, 2006.
-For purposes of determining whether a corporation with a 52-53-week tax year must file Schedule M-3, such corporation's tax year is deemed to end or close on the last day of the calendar month nearest to the last day of the 52-53 week tax year.
-(For further guidance on 52-53 week tax years, see Regulations section 1.441-2(c)(1).)
-Any corporation required to file Form 1120S, U.S. Income Tax Return for an S Corporation, that reports on Schedule L of Form 1120S total assets at the end of the corporation's tax year that equal or exceed \$10 million must complete and file Schedule M-3 in lieu of Schedule M-1, Reconciliation of Income (Loss) per Books With Income (Loss) per Return.
-A U.S. corporation filing Form 1120S that is not required to file

-Schedule M-3 may voluntarily file Schedule M-3 in place of Schedule M-1.
-A corporation filing Schedule M-3 must check the box on Form 1120S, page 1, item H, indicating that Schedule M-3 is attached (whether required or voluntary).
-A corporation filing Schedule M-3 must not file Schedule M-1
+Any corporation required to file Form 1120S, U.S. Income Tax Return for an S Corporation, that reports on Schedule L of Form 1120S total assets at the end of the corporation's tax year that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1, Reconciliation of Income (Loss) per Books With Income (Loss) per Return.
+A U.S. corporation filing Form 1120S that is not required to file Schedule M-3 may voluntarily file Schedule M-3 instead of Schedule M-1.
+A corporation filing Schedule M-3 must check the box on Form 1120S, page 1, item C, indicating that Schedule M-3 is attached (whether required or voluntary).
+A corporation filing Schedule M-3 must not file Schedule M-1.